June 21: Today in Royal History

 Full name: Ernst August Karl Johann Leopold Alexander Eduard

 Ernst was the elder brother of Prince Albert, Queen Victoria’s husband, and succeeded their father as Duke of Saxe-Coburg and Gotha in 1844.
 At the urging of his brother Albert, Ernst began his search for a bride.
 Ernst was suffering from a venereal disease as a result of his many affairs and had been warned that continued promiscuity could leave him unable to father children.
 In 1842, Ernst married Princess Alexandrine of Baden.
 Ernst had at least three illegitimate children, but his marriage was childless, perhaps due to Ernst passing the venereal disease to Alexandrine causing her to become infertile.
-Alexandrine was loyal and devoted to her husband despite his infidelities and believed that their lack of children was her fault.
+Alexandrine was loyal and devoted to her husband despite his infidelities and believed their lack of children was her fault.

 Unofficial Royalty: Ernst II, Duke of Saxe-Coburg and Gotha